 - Campus name: Met Film School – London (Campus Code is L)

-International students who require a visa to study in the UK are unfortunately not eligible to apply for this course.
-However, MetFilm School courses are open to all students who meet the relevant language and admissions requirements; please get in touch with our Admission Team who will be able to advise you on your application.
+International students who require a VISA to study in the UK are unfortunately not eligible to apply for this course.
+However, MetFilm School courses are open to all students who meet the relevant language and admissions requirements; please do get in touch with our admissions team who will be able to advise you on your application.